siennabienna/studio_project/README.md

 ## Deciding on the theme ***Digital Folklore***
 - I want to explore the origins of how computer culture has developed
 - In my past experiments in the workshop tasks assignment, I enjoyed using humour, and I feel like I could connect this with internet identity and the idea of a 'meme'
-- Online social spaces have always fascinated me, and I love to analyse the origins of trends on Tik Tok and Instagram from an outsiders perspective, and how different comminuties have developed to be the way that they are today
+- Online social spaces have always fascinated me, and I love to analyse the origins of trends on Tik Tok and Instagram from an outsiders perspective, and how different communities have developed to be the way they are today
-- I want to be able to reference to the early stages of online internet spaces - a crucial part of the development of modern technology culture
+- I want to be able to reference the early stages of online internet spaces - a crucial part of the development of modern technology culture
 - In the workshop tasks, one thing that sparked this idea was using the old MS Paint background on the webcam art for workshop 9
-- As my audience for this project is an internet audience, I want to be able to make these specific references that only this audience will understand
+- As my audience for this project is an internet audience, I want to be able to make specific references that only this audience will understand
-- I'm fascinated by how the internet was really the first 'place' on earth where people from comepletely different countries, cultures, identites and personalities could come together though shared interests on forums - it was a a way for personal expression to thrive without the confines of real life
+- I'm fascinated by how the internet was really the first 'place' on earth where people from completely different countries, cultures, identites and personalities could come together though shared interests on forums - it was a way for personal expression to thrive without the confines of real life
-- I want to explore the ways the artspace found itself on the internet - art was freed from the exclusivity of the art world and was avalible to make and view by anyone with an internet connection for the first time ever
+- I want to explore the ways the artspace found itself on the internet - art was freed from the exclusivity of the art world and was available to make and view by anyone with an internet connection for the first time ever
-- As someone who belives in the deinstitutionalization of art, this sounded like something I am willing to explore myself - I want to create some sort of artwork that can be viewed, changed, and understood by anyone in the world dispite economic or educational background
+- As someone who believes in the deinstitutionalization of art, this sounded like something I am willing to explore myself - I want to create some sort of artwork that can be viewed, changed, and understood by anyone in the world despite their economic or educational background

 ![image](https://github.com/user-attachments/assets/f44f1192-4907-4404-9157-b9910b63b879)